-The Deputy City Manager for Economic Development is responsible for oversight and management of four departments and three outside organizations.
+The Deputy City Manager for Economic Development is responsible for oversight and management of two departments, two divisions and two outside organizations.
 The City functions covered by the Economic Development Group include Economic Development, Community Development and Planning, the Convention Center and Aviation.
-They also oversee the City contract with the Convention and Visitors Bureau, the Arlington Chamber of Commerce, and the Downtown Management Corporation.
+They also oversee the City contract with the Convention and Visitors Bureau and the Downtown Arlington Management Corporation.